-The new year started with big waves in the car-sharing business as Avis bought Zipcar, which previously grew so much that it became a serious competition to traditional car rental services.
-Zipcar was one of the first car-sharing systems in the world and it’s very popular in the USA.
+The new year started with big waves in the car-sharing service sector as Avis bought Zipcar, which previously grew so much that it became a serious competition to traditional car rental services.
+Zipcar was one of the first car-sharing services in the world and it’s very popular in the USA.
 Some days after this big news, I read in the Korean news that Seoul developed a car-sharing system, too.
-It officially started yesterday Wednesday, Feb 20th and I want to introduce some characteristics of a car-sharing system and what kind you’ll see in Seoul.
+It officially started yesterday Wednesday, Feb 20th, and I want to introduce some characteristics of a car-sharing system and what kind you’ll see in Seoul.

 Sharing a car?

 In general, a car sharing system is nothing else than an upgraded level of bike sharing systems.
 Instead of bikes, we’re speaking about cars, which can be used for a drive from some minutes up to the whole day.
 These cars are parked at a public place anywhere in town and everybody can use them, if he’s registered beforehand for the service.
 The user has to pay a fare depending on the duration of usage or if the service offers it, the user can pay a fixed monthly description.